To schedule appointments, please call 713-693-1111. You can also email us at email@example.com.

 The medical oncologist is usually the manager of care received by a cancer patient.
 Expertise in pain management, treatment of chemotherapy side effects, psychological care, and social needs all are considered by the medical oncologist.
 Although medical oncologist may have a special interest in a certain type of cancer or cancer therapies, he/she is also equipped with the skills to work with all forms of the disease and the therapies associated within.

 Gulf Coast Veterinary Oncology was the first veterinary radiation oncology practice in the Gulf Coast region.
-This practice is one of the few veterinary radiation oncology facilities in the United States with linear accelerator therapy capabilities.
+This practice is one of the few veterinary radiation oncology facilities in the United States with a Halcyon linear accelerator for radiation therapy.

-A linear accelerator allows for precise radiation therapy fields, decreasing the amount of time necessary for the actual radiation treatment.
-In keeping with this commitment to provide quality cancer therapy, we also utilize a radiation physicist and a cutting-edge computer-based therapy planning unit.
-This ensures that the radiation therapy patient is appropriately treated and minimizes the amount of normal tissue affected by this form of therapy.
+A linear accelerator allows for local, precise radiation therapy delivery to a tumor.
+In conjunction with advanced imaging (computed tomography scan) we are able to maximize our radiation dose to the tumor and minimize the radiation to normal surrounding tissues.
+In keeping with this commitment to provide quality cancer therapy, we also utilize a radiation physicist and a cutting-edge computer-based therapy planning software.